Karamiii/API-weather-page/final_project/README.md

  (fixed (Thnx Louis))

 10.04.2022:
-- Added 2 electors to main page to choose timespan and value which to inspect.
+- Added 2 selectors to main page to choose timespan and value which to inspect.
 Got it working but it all seems a bit slow?
 Might be the data stacking issue that slows the page.

 18.4.2022: